wang3yq/RobotFriends/README.md

 # robofriends
-This is the course project. \n
+This is the course project.
-Also this is my first complete React App. \n
+Also this is my first complete React App.
 To run the project:
 1. Clone this repo
 2. Run `npm install`
 3. Run `npm start`